 Bigger then both of the team's in-state rivals, the Texas - Oklahoma rivalry can't be matched.
-The Cotton Bowl turns in to a sea of Burnt Orange and Crimson for the Red River Shootout at the Texas State Fair.
+The Cotton Bowl turns in to a sea of Burnt Orange and Crimson for the Red River Showdown at the Texas State Fair.

-Playing for the Jeweled Shillelagh every year, many consider the USC -- Notre Dame to be the most important in college football as both teams have the two highest numbers for sending players to the NFL.
+Playing for the Jeweled Shillelagh every year, many consider the USC -- Notre Dame game to be the most important in college football as both teams have the two highest numbers for sending players to the NFL.

 Separated by a state line and now a division, "The Game", as it's often referred, is played solely for one reason -- pride, and could conceivably determine the Big Ten Champion each year.